roberttrimble/CS480_Trimble/computer-graphics/PA6/README.md

 The following project builds off of code from PA5.
 We used the ImageMagick (Magick++.h) for this projects texture loading.
-By using assimp scene to extract the filename from the mtl file in the obj file to be used as the texture, we can pass this file name to the Image constructor in the Magick++ library and it will load this image in a way that can be inturprited by openGL when binding the textures.
-Along with reading in the verticies and faces using assimp importer, we are reading in the texture (uv) coordinates.
+By using assimp scene to extract the filename from the mtl file in the obj file to be used as the texture, we can pass this file name to the Image constructor in the Magick++ library and it will load this image in a way that can be interpreted by openGL when binding the textures.
+Along with reading in the vertices and faces using assimp importer, we are reading in the texture (uv) coordinates.
 Much like the vertices we read the texture coordinates into an aiVector but 2D because their are only two coordinates on a scale of 0 to 1.
 Instead of passing the Vertices vector (of type Vertex) a color, we replaced color with texture coordinates.
 Because we do this, our shaders had to be updated to use a vec2 for texture